usds/justice40-tool/data/data-pipeline/data_pipeline/etl/sources/cdc_svi_index/README.md

 The sums of each theme were summed, ordered the tracts, and then calculated overall percentile rankings.
 Please note; taking the sum of the sums for each theme is the same as summing individual variable rankings.
 The overall tract summary ranking variable is RPL_THEMES.

 For SVI 2018, the authors also included two adjunct variables, 1) 2014-2018 ACS estimates for persons without health insurance, and 2) an estimate of the daytime population derived from LandScan 2018 estimates.
 These adjunct variables are excluded from SVI rankings.
-At this time, these are not included in the dataset
+At this time, these are not included in the output in the current methodology.

 **Important Notes**